ssp21/ssp21-spec/ssp21.md

 ```

 It's not important to understand the specifics of Noise's notation.
 The important point here is that SSP21 uses a
-handshake pattern where all Diffie-Hellman operations are deferred until after first two messages are exchanged.
+handshake pattern where all DH operations are deferred until after first two messages are exchanged.
+This
+pattern of performing three DH operations combined with a KDF is sometimes referred to as TripleDH key agreement in the
+cryptographic community.

+### Terminology

+There are two parties in a key agreement handshake: an *initiator* and a *responder*.
+Since the handshake is a
+request-reply protocol, the initiator is expected to be the SCADA master, and the responder is expected to be an
+outstation.
+Since it's perfectly possible to flip this relationship in certain circumstances, and have the outstation
+initiate the key agreement we use the terms initiator and responder to preserve the generality of the specification.

 ### Procedure